-With more than one million self-employed individuals (zelfstandigen zonder personeel, or ZZP) in the Netherlands, social security has become a hot topic for freelancers.
-Self-employed individuals are not required to be insured against sickness, unemployment or disability like salaried employees, but they do have the choice to enrol in a social security fund to cover these areas.
+With more than one million self-employed individuals (zelfstandigen zonder personeel, or ZZP) in the Netherlands, social security is a hot topic for freelancers.
+Self-employed individuals don’t need insurance against sickness, unemployment, or disability like employees do.
+However, they do have the choice to enroll in a social security fund to cover these areas.

-Self-employed individuals can enrol with one of several insurance companies to receive employee benefits, to which they must pay individual social security contributions.
+Self-employed individuals can enroll with one of several insurance companies to receive employee benefits, to which they must pay individual social security contributions.
 Read about taxes for self-employed workers.

 Family benefits and child allowance in the Netherlands